aws-samples/amazon-connect-copy/README.md

 - Upload all required prompts to the target instance.
   - The prompt names need to be *exactly* the same as their counterparts in the source instance.
-- For an incremental instance change, if there are contact flow or module name changes, before the copying please manually change the corresponding flow or module names in the *target* instance.
+- For an incremental instance update with contact flow or module name changes, before the copying please manually change the corresponding flow or module names in the *target* instance.
 Otherwise, contact flows and modules with new names will be created in the target instance, and those with old names will be left untouched.